-It’s not everyday you see someone collect bottle caps for a DIY project.
-There are in fact plenty of fun and interesting uses for bottle caps and we’re really excited to have a look at some.
+It’s not every day you see someone collect bottle caps for a DIY project.
+But there are, in fact, plenty of fun and interesting bottle cap art ideas, and we’re really excited to have a look at some.

 For the project featured on Touchoftay you’ll need a whole bunch of bottle caps.
 The idea here is to glue them onto a table to cover the whole top.
 Depending on how big the table is, you can calculate how many caps you’ll need.
 After you figure out the design and pattern you need to put a layer of epoxy onto the table surface.
 Put the caps on top and let the epoxy dry.
 Then apply another layer over the caps.